Dainted/Plugins/README.md

 Plugins for servers

 This repository is a bundle of server plugins for a Minecraft server, these plugins are used on the Dave Minecraft SMP

+These plugins are not owned by me, nor am I taking credit for these.